priya-dwivedi/CarND/CarND-Vehicle-Detection-P5/writeup_template.md

 The following files have been included in this submission
 * Ipython notebook with the code - P5_vehicle_detection_final.ipynb
 * Folder with output images
+* Ouput video with vehicles detected - vehicle_detection.mp4
-* Ouput video with lane lines identified
+* Ouput video with lane lines and vehicles detected - lane_and_vehicle_output.mp4
 * This write up file

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points